pulishashank8/Real-Time-Spotify-Data-Pipeline-With-Aws-And-Snowflake/README.md

+# REAL-TIME MUSIC DATA PIPELINE WITH AWS AND SNOWFLAKE

+This project implements a real-time ETL pipeline for Spotify Top 100 Global playlists.
+The pipeline extracts data from the Spotify API, processes it with AWS Lambda, stores intermediate files in S3, and loads transformed data into Snowflake via Snowpipe for analysis of top artists, albums, and tracks.

-# AWS-Snowflake-Music-Insights-Pipeline
+# Description

-Harnessed the Power of AWS Services ( S3, Lambda Functions, IAM Roles, S3 Event Notifications, CloudWatch Triggers) for Deeper Music Streaming Insights tailored to extracting, transforming and loading (ETL) transformed Spotify's data into Snowflake Data warehouse ( S3 Storage Integration & Snowpipe ) for unlocking profound insights into the dynamics of top music artists, albums, and tracks featured in the Top 100 Global playlists.
-The data pipeline initiates by fetching information from the Spotify API, followed by meticulous data processing to render it conducive for analysis.
-The refined data is then seamlessly loaded into Snowflake Database using its Serverless feature called Snowpipe.
+Built a real-time ETL pipeline using AWS (S3, Lambda, CloudWatch, IAM) and Snowflake (Snowpipe, Storage Integration) to process Spotify Top 100 playlist data.
+Automated extraction from the Spotify API, transformation with Pandas in Lambda, and continuous ingestion into Snowflake enabled analytics on top music trends.

 ## Serverless Services used in AWS and Snowflake: